Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 This yields a prompt-specific semantic subset of Gaussians, saved as a new PLY file.
 This extended module supports occlusion filtering, resolution control, and enables downstream applications like phrase-conditioned subcloud editing or text-guided mesh extraction.

+For this component, work also went towards pipelining it to work with our other components, in addition to fitting it within the Docker build infrastructure.
+Once this was complete, our group updated the CLIP model utilized from the OpenCLIP library, due to the out-of-date model choices of the LangSplat library [11].
+As a further note for the reader, LangSplat utilizes the antiquated Segment-Anything-Model (SAM), which is significantly slower and produces worse segmentations than the recently released SAM 2.1 model series [2].
+Due to this, a significant amount of our time for this stage was spent attempting to upgrade the SAM model, but due to a major difference in model inference infrastructure, and library configuration mismatches, we were unable to complete this upgrade.

 ### Stereo Matching